Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method

-The multiplication of the three-dimensional data array with a vector is changed by the proposed algorithm.
-Essentially, the algorithm separates the frequency dependency such that $\mathbf{H}_\ell\kl{\hat{\mat{V}}}$ is independent of the frequency and the fibers $\mathbf{f}_\ell\kl{\hat{\mat{V}}}$ present this dependency.
-Let us use the multiplication on the right hand side of \eqref{eq:gcq_formula} as example.
-The multiplication is changed to
+The multiplication of the three-dimensional data array with a vector is carried out by the proposed algorithm.
+Essentially, the algorithm separates the frequency dependency such that $\mathbf{H}_\ell\kl{\hat{\mat{V}}}$ does not depend on the frequency, whereas the fibers $\mathbf{f}_\ell\kl{\hat{\mat{V}}}$ explicitly introduce this dependency.
+Let us use the multiplication on the right-hand side of \eqref{eq:gcq_formula} as example.
+The multiplication is changed into

 The complexity of the original operation is $\mathcal{O}\kl{N_Q M^2}$ for $M$ spatial unknowns.
 The approximated version has the complexity $\mathcal{O}\kl{r (M^2 + N_Q)}$.
 It consists of the inner sum, which requires $N_Q$ multiplications, and the outer sum, which is a matrix-times-vector multiplication of size $M$.
-Hence, the leading term with $M^2$ has only a factor of $r$ instead of $N_Q$ compared to the dense computation.
-It can be expected that for larger problem sizes, with a significant reduction from $N_Q$ to $r$ complex frequencies, this discrete convolution is faster.
+Hence, the leading term with $M^2$ has only a factor $r$ instead of $N_Q$ for dense multiplication.
+For larger problem sizes, the significant reduction from $N_Q$ to $r$ complex frequencies offers a substantially faster discrete convolution.